The complete range of coaxial connectors from SSB

 Male, Female and Reverse Polarity (RP) connectors

-Coaxial plugs are available in Male and Female versions.
-A Male connector has a pin in the center, while a Female connector has a hole in the center.
+Coaxial connectors are available in male and female versions.
+A male connector has a pin in the center, while a female connector has a hole in the center.

-With Reverse Polarity (RP) connectors this is the other way around, see example below:
+With Reverse Polarity (RP) connectors this is the other way around, see the example below:

-Although the threading of an RP connector remains the same, the internal connections are reversed.
-This is important when choosing the right adapter or plug.
+Although the threading on an RP connector remains the same, the internal connections are reversed.
+This is important when choosing the right adapter or adaptor.

 What are Reverse Polarity connectors used for?

-RP (Reverse Polarity) connectors are widely used in WiFi systems (2.4 GHz / 5 GHz), wireless networks, antennas and transceivers.
-They ensure that standard coaxial connectors cannot simply be connected, thus preventing unauthorized modifications.
+RP (Reverse Polarity) connectors are widely used in Wi-Fi systems (2.4 GHz/5 GHz), wireless networks, antennas, and transceivers.
+They prevent standard coaxial connectors from being plugged in, preventing unauthorized modifications.

 Tip: View the overview At the bottom of this page you will find a detailed description of common connectors and plugs.